MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: : A Motion-Grounded Physics Reasoning and Comprehension Benchmark

-\textbf{Motion Grounding.} For each video–question–answer pair, we provide \textit{comprehensive motion-grounding annotations} in addition to the question, video, and ground-truth answer.
-These include: \textit{(1) temporal video segmentation} indexed by frame ranges; \textit{(2) visual grounding for each queried entity} specified by the entity name and its bounding box; and \textit{(3) an entity-level temporal profile} that tracks each grounded entity across the entire video—persisting once detected and left blank in segments where the entity is absent.
-Within each video segment, we further provide \textit{(4) motion-grounding attributes}, including the entity’s first and last observed positions to capture coarse spatial layout, and \textit{(5) 3D motion vectors} representing the entity’s temporal displacement.
-By encoding these spatial–temporal cues, the dataset converts physics-intensive perceptual challenges into structured textual and mathematical representations, enabling more reliable physical reasoning in multimodal models.
+\textbf{Motion Grounding.} Beyond the question, video, and ground-truth answer, each pair includes motion-grounding annotations: temporal segmentation indexed by frame ranges, entity-level visual grounding with bounding boxes, temporal profiles tracking each entity across the full video, and per-segment motion attributes (first/last 3D positions and motion vectors).
+These cues convert physics-intensive perceptual challenges into structured textual representations for more reliable reasoning.
+Full annotation details are provided in the supplementary material.

-\textbf{Data Metadata.} Our dataset has $6093$ examples for training and $2268$ examples for testing.
-Our dataset covers videos with average $545.8$ frames per video, corresponding to approximately $19.62$ seconds at an average framerate of $27.37$ FPS.
-Frame resolution averages $1120 \times 702$ pixels across all videos.